-Petition vs winding-up order
+Commencement of winding-up

-- When a winding-up petition is filed, the company is not wound up immediately but pending a winding-up order. - The director is still subject to his duties owed to the company in operating the business. - Once a winding-up order is made, the commencement of the winding-up will be deemed to be the date of the presentation of the petition. - Any transaction shall be subject to the validation order from the court under s.
-182 CO.
+- When a winding-up petition is filed, the company is not wound up immediately but pending a winding-up order. - The directors are still in control of the company and owe it duties. - Once a winding-up order is made, the commencement of the winding-up will be deemed to be the date of the presentation of the petition (s.
+184 CWUMPO). - Any transaction after the commencement of winding-up shall be subject to the validation order from the court under s.
+182 CWUMPO. - all legal actions against the company will be stayed s.186 CWUMPO.